Biometris/statgenHTP/cran-comments.md

 ## Initial release

-After earlier submission, the 5 vignettes are now condensed to a single overview vignette.
-Still takes about a minute to check but I hope this is acceptable.
-This also reduced the package size from 8Mb to 3.5Mb.
+After earlier submission, added return values to the documentation for the functions where this wasn't done.

 ----